Crowdys Hill Sixth Form

 Groups will spend time in our brand new Independent Living Skills Centre (ILSC).
 This will be very like a family home; with a kitchen, bedroom, bathroom, lounge and study.
 Lessons will take place here and will closely mirror real life.
 For example, our students have spent time decorating the flats and understanding aspects of DIY and the budgeting behind it.
 Real money is being spent by the students to purchase the products needed to create a home.
 Another day a group of students have been tasked to make breakfast and lunch for each other understanding how much items have cost and visiting the shop to purchase the products.
 The centre will provide a wide range of very practical and real opportunities for you to learn from and will be a flagship of the Sixth Form.
 The amount of time that they spend in this area will depend upon their needs, ranging from one to two days per week.
 They will be completing an accredited course whilst learning about living skills.

 Students will also spend time studying employability skills, and attending work experience placements.
-Again the amount of time they spend in this area will depend on their needs, and also on the placement offers that we arrange.
+Again the amount of time they spend in this area will depend on their needs, and also on the placement offers that we can arrange.

 All students will be allocated to a tutor group.
 This will allow them to start and end the day with a familiar face.
 The tutor is also the point of contact for the student and their parents.
 During tutor time, students will focus their day, and learn about personal development topics, such as, healthy living, personal care and relationships.